ssuklabaidya/NilSagar/README.md

 - For complete, step-by-step instructions on how to set up and locally host the backend and frontend to see how the model works, please refer to the `README.md` file located inside the respective **`backend/`** directories (or branches).

-### Frontend Dashboard Preview (`nilsagar.html`)
-- `nilsagar.html` serves as a standalone UI design preview demonstrating how the final web dashboard will look visually.
-- **Note:** The current backend/inference pipeline is not yet connected to this standalone HTML page.
-It is included for UI reference only.
--
 ## 👥 Team

 | | |